 The MACHI grant program provides funding to local, nonprofit organizations that share our vision for healthier communities.
 These 2- to 3-year grants support initiatives with specific objectives and measurable outcomes for improving health.
 Our current focus is on reducing racial disparities in maternal health.

 Employee volunteerism aligns with our company’s vision and values of improving the health of our community.
 Univera Healthcare provides employees with volunteer time off to cultivate community connections through volunteer service, engage with the community via board membership, and nurture meaningful community relationships.

 Univera Healthcare receives hundreds of corporate giving requests every year.
 Each corporate giving request that benefits a charitable organization will be reviewed.
 Our corporate giving must follow all applicable laws, regulations, and corporate policies and refrain from contributing to political organizations, political candidates, and labor unions (unless the payees are registered 501(c)(3) charitable organizations).
 In addition, we will not fund organizations that conflict with our corporate mission, goals, policies, or products, including organizations that discriminate against persons or groups on the basis of age, political affiliation, race, nationality, ethnicity, gender, gender identity, disability, sexual orientation, HIV/AIDS status, or religion.

-Modal for Community Health Awards Application Information
+Modal for Health Equity Awards Application Information